 Nah, all you gotta do is buy a Domain name, slap a few pages into it and 'bim barda boom' there you are you have a website.
 If you believe that hype! let me ask you a question!

-"Why are there so many companies (some quite large) and individuals out in this wonderful wide world of WWW floggin' off their services to do exactly that ?: Building Websites
+"Why are there so many companies (some quite large) and individuals out in this wonderful wide world of WWW floggin' off their services to do exactly that ?"

-The WWW language is controlled by the consortium strangely enough called 'The World Wide Web Consortiom' led by Tim Berners-Lee the inventor of the web.
-Viewers can find much more information on the WWW by visiting the Website shown underneath this paragraph.
+The WWW language is controlled by the consortium strangely enough called 'The World Wide Web Consortium' led by Tim Berners-Lee the inventor of the web.

 I have posted below some examples of the code that you would need to use to put a basic page on to the internet.